Our role in preventing youth access to our products

 That’s why our operations in our markets worldwide are required to follow marketing principles which are globally consistent and demonstrate our commitment to marketing appropriately.

-Our International Marketing Principles (IMP) provide detailed guidance on all aspects of our marketing of our combustible tobacco products and our potentially reduced-risk products portfolio.
-Central to the principles is our commitment that our marketing is aimed only at adult smokers and is not designed to engage or appeal to youth.
+Our International Marketing Principles (IMP) provide detailed guidance on all aspects of our marketing of our conventional combustible tobacco products and our potentially reduced-risk products portfolio.
+Central to the principles is our commitment that our marketing is aimed only at adult consumers and is not designed to engage or appeal to youth.

 Beyond our strict requirement for adult-only marketing, we also expect all our markets, where possible, to conduct youth access prevention activities for the sales of our tobacco and nicotine products.
 Our commitment to only market our combustible tobacco products to adult smokers has long been supported by our global Youth Smoking Prevention (YSP) Guidance and activities for our operations worldwide.
 Our revised YAP Guidelines that now cover all our product categories (including all PRRPs), and broadened their scope to also include markets where our products are distributed through third parties.
 It is now also mandatory for all markets – unless there is a government ban in place – to provide retailers with point-of-sale materials with YAP messaging.
 To support their application, we rolled out new training for our Trade Marketing and Distribution employees, and strengthened governance procedures at Group level to ensure compliance.

 Our global approach requires all our operations in our markets, wherever possible, to: